 Michael Alford: War Artist

-Michael Alford has been appointed as official War Artist to the British military on three occasions.
+Michael Alford has been a War Artist to the British military on three occasions.

 In 2010, he accompanied the First Battalion Grenadier Guards during their deployment to Helmand Province, Afghanistan.
-There he lived and painted alongside the soldiers and toured the forward patrol bases on the edges of ISAF-controlled territory.
+He lived and painted alongside the soldiers and toured the forward patrol bases on the edges of ISAF-controlled territory.

 From this experience, Michael produced his first Afghan sketchbook, a series of studies in pencil and watercolour, painted entirely in the field.
 A further series of oil paintings followed from this primary material.
 These were displayed in a special exhibition at the Royal Geographical Society in 2010.

 Michael subsequently donated the Afghan Sketchbook to the Grenadier Guards for use in their fundraising in support of wounded soldiers and their families.
 Individual prints from the sketchbook can be ordered through the Grenadier Guards’ website.
 All proceeds go to charity.

 2013 saw Michael returning to Helmand Province, this time with the 1st Mechanized Brigade.
 The commission included a large painting for Brigade headquarters at Tidworth, Wiltshire, commemorating participation in one of the final operations of the Afghan conflict.
 A second large oil painting was subsequently commission by the Household Cavalry for their headquarters at Combermere Barrack, Windsor.